joeyjyyang/library-of-fundamentals/README.md

 ### Graphs
 - Networks consisting of nodes and edges, where the edge (u, v) goes from node u to node v.
+- Directed or undirected?
+- Weight or unweighted edges?
+- Likely to be sparse or dense with edges?
+- Use adjacency matrices, adjacency lists, edge lists, or other structure to represent efficiently?

 #### Graph Theory
 - Mathematical theory of the properties and applications of graphs (networks).